If you want to become a Rhode Island Notary Public, take the following steps:

 What kind of supplies will I need?

 Rhode Island Notaries must use a rubber stamp ink seal or an embosser for notarial acts for paper documents.
-The seal must be capable of being copied together with the record to which it is affixed or attached and include the following information:
+If an embossed seal is used it must be inked.
+The seal must be capable of being copied together with the record to which it is affixed or attached and include the following information inside a border:

 When shopping for seal stamps, quality and durability can vary greatly among vendors.
 Stamps should not bleed during or after use, as this can cause county officials to reject documents due to smudging.
 A second seal can help you avoid downtime if your seal is ever misplaced, and an embosser can help add an additional layer of fraud prevention security.

-Though not mandatory, Rhode Island officials also recommend keeping a permanently bound journal record of their notarial acts.
+Though not mandatory, Rhode Island officials strongly recommend keeping a permanently bound journal record of their notarial acts.
+If you use a journal, you should retain it for at least seven years.

 Supplies are sold by most vendors in packages, which can sometimes provide savings.
 However, not all vendor packages are created equal — they can vary greatly in terms of quality and content.
 If you are a new Notary or renewing your commission, the types and quantity of notarizations can require different tools of the trade.